kristinochka/simple-zos-toolchain/README.md

 ### Continuously deliver a Cloud Foundry app with IBM hosted repos and issue tracking

-This Hello World application uses Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery, source control, issue tracking, and online editing.
+This is a sample of zOS batch application that runs in an IBM Cloud toolchain and uses GitLab for CI/CD and Wazi CodeReady Workspaces for online editing.

 ### To get started, click **Create toolchain**.